jithinbp/jithinbp.github.io/_projects/CAEN.md

 ---
 layout: project
-title: 'CAEN Digitizer data collection and viewing on Ubuntu'
+title: 'CAEN Digitizer data collection on Ubuntu'
 date: 1 Jan 2024
 image:
   path: /assets/img/blog/caen.png
-caption: DT5743 is what i have, but the instructions will work for a wide range
+caption: I've a DT5743, but this will work for many models
 description: >
   Instructions for the radiation physics kids to follow
 accent_color: '#4fb1ba'